CharlesPikachu/imagedl/README.md

 - 2025-10-19: Released pyimagedl v0.1.3 — code cleanup, deprecated/invalid functions removed, new functions added.

-# Introduction
+# 📘 Introduction

-imagedl lets you search for and download images from specific websites.
+Imagedl lets you search for and download images from specific websites.
 If you find it useful, please consider starring the repository to follow updates—thank you for your support!

-# Supported Image Client
+# 🖼️ Supported Image Client

 |  ImageClient (EN)              |  ImageClient (CN)  |   Search           |  Download            |    Code Snippet                                                                                                    |
 |  :----:                        |  :----:            |   :----:           |  :----:              |    :----:                                                                                                          |